bastianschnieder/HyATraX/README.md

 activation and reaction energies of H-abstraction reactions.

 ## Adjustments
- * If your molecule is charged adjust this paramter in rdDetermineBonds.DetermineBonds(mol,charge=[your charge])
+ * If your molecule is charged adjust this parameter in rdDetermineBonds.DetermineBonds(mol,charge=[your charge])
- * Change RAM, number of Cores/Nodes and TURBOMOLE paths in the submission scripts appropriately to your local machine or cluster
+ * Change RAM, number of Cores/Nodes and [TURBOMOLE](https://www.turbomole.org/) paths in the submission scripts appropriately to your local machine or cluster ([user-guide](https://arc-user-guide.readthedocs.io/en/latest/arc-script-basics.html))
  * Check the paths for the input files in the submission scripts as well (default user is "/home/USERNAME")

 ## Requirements